matteototaro/jtWebsite/content/posts/barcelona.en.md

                 <code>Towards Parc Güell</code>
             </figcaption>
       </figure>
       <p>The parc was completely covered in bathroom tiles.
-Jokes aside it was very interesting and the following pic is from the main entrance to the parc.</p>
+Jokes aside it was very interesting and the following pic is from the main entrance to the parc, which of course we missed while doing the escalator-thing.</p>
       <figure>
       <a class="lightgallery"
         href=/images/uploads/barcelona/4HD.jpg